ShivankK26/Router-Academy-Courses/docs/router-nitro/Using PathFinder API - Part 1.md

 ### Step1: Get the Quote

-Router Nitro enables you to interact with the nitro contract and initiate CrossChain token transfers.
-The first step in this process is to request a quote, which provides you with essential details about the proposed token transfer.
+Router Nitro enables you to Interact with the Nitro Contract and initiate cross-chain Token Transfers.
+The First Step in this Process is to Request a Auote, which provides you with Essential Details about the Proposed Token Transfer.

-To request a quote, follow these steps:
+To Request a Auote, follow these Steps:

-1. **Define the PATH_FINDER_API_URL:** Set the PATH_FINDER_API_URL variable to the URL of the Pathfinder API for the Voyager testnet.
-This is where you will send your quote request.
+1. **Define the PATH_FINDER_API_URL:** Set the PATH_FINDER_API_URL Variable to the URL of the Pathfinder API for the Voyager Testnet.
+This is where you will send your Quote Request.

    ```javascript
    const PATH_FINDER_API_URL = "https://api.pf.testnet.routerprotocol.com/api";
    ```

-2. **Create the `getQuote` Function:** This function handles the quote request.
-It uses the `axios` library to make an HTTP GET request to the Voyager Pathfinder API.
+2. **Create the `getQuote` Function:** This Function handles the Quote Request.
+It uses the `axios` Library to make an HTTP GET Request to the Voyager Pathfinder API.

    ```javascript
    const getQuote = async (params) => {